Wellesley candidates Q&A round-up—vote on March 17 - The Swellesley Report

 Candidate for moderator, Mark Kaplan

-The position for Board of Selectmen is a contested race; vote for two out of the three candidates:
+The position for Board of Selectmen is a contested race; vote for not more than two:

 Candidate for Board of Selectmen, Ronald Alexander